[UPDATE (June 10th) – The Lightroom 5 final release is now shipping!]

 All of the CS6 free trials are also now available for download.
 These trials are fully functional for 30 days and will work side-by-side with any previous version(s) of the Creative Suite, including CS5 and CS5.5.
 If you decide not to buy CS6 when the trial period is up, you can just uninstall it and your older tools will continue to run – while all CS6 buyers can easily convert their trial to permanent use without reinstalling the software, even when upgrading.
 (For more information, refer to the complete Trial FAQ.)
 CS6 will also open all of your CS5 project and data files.

 [UPDATE (Nov.
-2016) – These still work to download the CS6 trials plus Edge Animate 1.5.
-We also now have Adobe’s all-new CC 2017 Direct Download Links!]
+2017) – These still work to download the old CS6 trials plus Edge Animate 1.5.
+We also now have Adobe’s all-new CC 2018 Direct Download Links!]

 [UPDATE (Jan.
 2017) – Adobe just stopped selling CS6 entirely – here’s why.]